hellerve/ptolemy/README.md

 excluded certain functions from the benchmark and the results.
 Maybe I'm too used to thinking in terms of psychology where this kind of methodological error has poisoned a lot of papers.

+* [Opportunities and Challenges for Data Center Demand Response](http://smart.caltech.edu/papers/dcdrsurvey.pdf) by **Adam Wierman et al.** (2014)

+This was a fairly interesting and approachable read for a complete newbie like me.
+I have no idea how the grid and power distribution acutally works, but the authors managed to make me feel as if I had a good overview over the state of the grid and the role data centers play within it now.
+Highly recommendable, and I was especially intrigued to hear about the elaborate systems that are in play between consumers and producers of energy within the grid.

 ### Books